After traveling to Vienna and Bratislava, we spent 3 days in Budapest, and to be honest, we can’t wait to go back.

 Imposing and the fanciest of these three cities (also the most expensive one), Vienna is also a 2:40 train ride from Budapest.
 A return ticket to the Austrian capital starts at $29.

-We spent 3 days in Vienna in this same vacation and you can find our complete guide here.
+We spent 3 days in Vienna on this same vacation and on this guide you can see everything we did during those three days.

 Wrapping up on 3 days in Budapest itinerary